-Bay laurel has attractive, shiny foliage that stays on the tree all year round.
+Bay laurel has attractive, shiny foliage that stays on the tree all year-round.
 Add to that the delight of a sweet fragrance with a touch of spicy nutmeg.
 The tree grows yellow flowers that turn into dark berries in the autumn.

 Container grown bay trees are nice additions to a small garden.
 If you are growing bay leaves in containers, you can leave them outside in winter if you live in U.S. Department of Agriculture plant hardiness zones 7 through 10.
 If your climate is cooler, you’ll have to carry the container-grown bay trees inside in winter.

 How to Grow Bay Leaf Tree in a Pot

 A bay leaf can grow into a towering tree over time, so how can you grow bay in a container?
 The fact is bay leaf grows very slowly and accepts almost severe pruning.
 You can snip it down to size by pruning every year.
 When you grow bay laurel in a container, the tree naturally stays smaller than when its roots are in the soil.

 To start growing bay leaves in containers, you can plant bay leaf seeds.
 However, seeds take a long time to get started.
 It’s faster if you purchase small seedlings.
 They will ultimately grow into mature bay trees.